-- b.
-Duties & qualifications include, but are not limited to: - 1.
-One-year continuous sobriety, - 2.
+- 1. One-year continuous sobriety, - 2.
 One year of active service in CA and knowledge of 12 Traditions, - 3.
-Assumes responsibility for coordinating and forming local committees directly responsible for the Hotline of the respective cities, - 4.
+Assumes responsibility for coordinating and forming local committees directly responsible forthe Hotline of the respective cities, - 4.
 Assists local committees meet their needs.
 Reports activities of all Hotline committees in the South-Central Texas Area at Area meetings - 5.
 Assumes responsibility for ensuring that volunteers go through Hotline orientation.
 One-yearservice commitment, chair is elected every July. - c.
 Must maintain operations of hotlines of Kerrville, Austin, San Antonio, Laredo, the Valley, and SpanishSpeaking Hotline.